Li-XD-Pro/Li-XD-Pro.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal Profile"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a second-year master student at the [School of Control Science and Engineering](https://control.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/?lailu=www.0dh.cn).
+I am a second-year master student at the [School of Control Science and Engineering](https://control.sdu.edu.cn/), [Shandong University](https://www.sdu.edu.cn/?lailu=www.0dh.cn), specializing in control engineering, with a primary research interest in service robotics, and I graduated from China University of Petroleum (East China) with a B.S. degree in 2023.

 My research interests include service robotics, task planning, and embodied intelligence.
+Currently, I am working on general-purpose robotics approaches that can understand human commands and interact with the physical world to execute them.

+Translated with www.DeepL.com/Translator (free version)

 <div style="text-align: center;">
   <a href="mailto:lixd@mail.sdu.edu.cn">Email</a> /